-Director – Adam Simon, Screenplay – Simon & Charles Beaumont, Story – Charles Beaumont, Producer – Julie Corman, Photography – Ronn Schmidt, Music – Peter Francis Potter, Makeup Effects – Barney & Rob Burman, Production Design – Catherine Hardwicke.
+Director – Adam Simon, Screenplay – Adam Simon & Charles Beaumont, Story – Charles Beaumont, Producer – Julie Corman, Photography – Ronn Schmidt, Music – Peter Francis Potter, Makeup Effects – Barney & Rob Burman, Production Design – Catherine Hardwicke.
 Production Company – Concorde.

 Bill Pullman (Dr Rex Martin), Bud Cort (John Halsey), Bill Paxton (Jim Reston), Patricia Charbonneau (Dana Martin), Nicholas Pryor (Dr Rimson Conklin), George Kennedy (Cyrus Vance)

 Dr Rex Martin, a brilliant neurologist obsessed with finding the centre of the brain that causes paranoia, is asked by his friend Jim Reston to diagnose John Halsey, a mathematician who has gone paranoid and been placed in an asylum after killing his family.
 Martin reluctantly agrees to perform an experimental operation that will eliminate Halsey’s paranoia and allow access to the secret formula locked away in Halsey’s mind that Reston’s people want.
 However, as soon as the operation is completed, Martin begins to experience Halsey’s hallucinations, finding himself being followed by a man in a bloody coat and then seeing his wife dead.
 He then finds himself in the asylum in Halsey’s place being treated for paranoid hallucinations in which he sees himself as a neurologist.